b-lemke98/InSituPy-1/docs/source/tutorials/index.md

     Tutorials focusing on preprocessing steps that are necessary before actually getting started with the analysis.

-.. card:: Aanalysis of individual samples
+.. card:: Analysis of individual samples
     :link: sample_level/index
     :link-type: doc
     :link-alt: Tutorial on analysis of individual samples